tiian/lixa-docker/xta-java/README.md

 Retrieve the IP address of the host where *lixad*, *mysqld*  and *postgres* are running, it must be used to reach them from another container.
-Supposing the IP address is *192.168.123.35*, start the *XTA Hello PostgreSQL* container and execute the *Hello MySQL PostgreSQL* program located in */myapp* directory:
+Supposing the IP address is *192.168.123.35*, start the *XTA Java Hello MySQL PostgreSQL* container and execute the *Hello MySQL PostgreSQL* program located in */myapp*
+directory:

 ```
 docker run --rm -it lixa/xta-java-hello-mysql-postgresql bash